Cameron Mitchell (actor)

 Mitchell began acting on Broadway in the late 1930s before signing a contract with Metro-Goldwyn-Mayer and appearing in such films as Cass Timberlane (1945) and Homecoming (1948).
 He subsequently originated the role of Happy Loman in the Broadway production of Arthur Miller's Death of a Salesman (1949), a role he reprised in the 1951 film adaptation.
 With 20th Century Fox, he appeared in How to Marry a Millionaire (1953).

 Throughout the 1960s, he appeared in spaghetti Westerns and Italian films―including several collaborations with director Mario Bava―then on U.S. television.
+Once he made the transition, he was starring as Uncle Buck Cannon on the Western series, The High Chaparral (1967-1971).
 From the mid-1970s through the 1980s, he appeared in numerous exploitation and horror films and television shows.

 Early life

-Mitchell was born in Dallastown, Pennsylvania, of Scottish and German descent, one of seven children of Rev. Charles Michael Mitzell and Kathryn Isabella (née Ehrhart) Mitzell.
-Young Cameron moved to Chicora, Pennsylvania, in 1921 when his father was accepted as pastor of the St. John's Reformed Church, Butler, Pennsylvania, and grew up in Shrewsbury, Pennsylvania.
-He was a 1936 graduate of Greenwood High School in Millerstown, Pennsylvania.
+Mitchell was born Cameron McDowell Mitzell on November 4, 1918, in Dallastown, Pennsylvania, of Scottish and German descent, one of Rev. Charles Michael Mitzell and Kathryn Isabella (née Ehrhart) Mitzell's seven children.
+Mitchell moved to Chicora, Pennsylvania, in 1921 when his father was accepted as pastor of the St. John's Reformed Church, Butler, Pennsylvania, and grew up in Shrewsbury, Pennsylvania.
+The family was poor, and Mitchell wore both shoes and coats handed down from his sisters to school.

-Career
+Education

+Mitchell attended Shrewsbury Elementary School in Glen Rock, Pennsylvania.
+He won first place in a 700-student spelling bee contest in 1933 and was awarded a "large Webster's dictionary".
+He was a 1936 graduate of New Freedom High School in New Freedom, Pennsylvania.

+Active in boxing and other sports in high school, Mitchell was a star baseball pitcher on his school's team.
+Mitchell turned away from sports, instead choosing to pursue an acting career.
+He explained his decision, saying "I decided against playing baseball because I thought there wasn't enough security in it.
+Isn't that silly?
+I now know there is nothing less secure than acting".